Vishalanshuman/Flamingo/README.md

 ## How to Run

+1. Activate your virtual environment (see the steps above).
-1. Open the Jupyter Notebook (`laptop_scrap.ipynb`) in your Jupyter environment:
+2. Open the Jupyter Notebook (`laptop_scrap.ipynb`) in your Jupyter environment:
    ```bash
    jupyter notebook laptop_scrap.ipynb
    ```
-2. Execute the cells sequentially to run the scraper.
+3. Execute the cells sequentially to run the scraper.
-3. The extracted laptop details will be displayed at the end of the notebook.
+4. The extracted laptop details will be displayed at the end of the notebook.

 ## Example Output